ge0rgeth0mas/HOUSE-PRICE-PREDICTOR/README.md

   </tr>
 </table>

-We observe that an increse in number of rooms and bathrooms leads to an increase the price of a property, while being further away from the CBD generally tends to lower the property value.
+We observe that an increase in number of rooms and bathrooms leads to an increase the price of a property, while being further away from the CBD generally tends to lower the property value.
 We can also see that the larger the landsize the higher the property value.
-Latitude, Logitude, and property count gives us some interesting insights as well while haveing a more non-linear relationshio with price.
+Latitude, Longitude, and property count gives us some interesting insights as well while having a more non-linear relationship with price.

 3. **SHAP Values** - Shows us the impact of each feature for a particular prediction.